GOVTNZ/print-ready/README.md

     );
    ```

-2. **Explanation:**: It is a web standards requirement to display either the agency name or logo.
+2. **Explanation:** It is a web standards requirement to display either the agency name or logo.
 If you are diaplaying the logo then this is optional.

 #### Example Output